Carlos Correa Player Props: Twins vs. Nationals

-The Minnesota Twins and Carlos Correa, who went 1-for-3 last time out, battle Trevor Williams and the Washington Nationals at Target Field, Friday at 8:10 PM ET.
+Carlos Correa -- 0-for-4 in his last game -- will be in action for the Minnesota Twins versus the Washington Nationals, with Chad Kuhl on the hill, on April 22 at 2:10 PM ET.

-He had a one-hit showing in his last game (1-for-3) against the Red Sox.
+He had a hitless showing in his last game (0-for-4) against the Nationals.

 Carlos Correa Game Info & Props vs. the Nationals